essayyzed/the-iron-protocol/CURRICULUM.md

 ### 🛠 Parallel Track (Self-Directed)

-#### Weekly Practice
+#### Weekly Practice (Structured)

-- Solve **2–3 coding problems** per week (LeetCode Easy, HackerRank, Codeforces).
-- Focus on:
-- Arrays, strings.
-- Linked lists.
-- Stacks, queues.
-- Basic trees (binary trees, BST).
+Solve **2–3 problems/week**, but grouped by topic (so you learn patterns, not trivia).

+Each week:
+- pick 1 topic (arrays, two pointers, stacks, BFS/DFS, recursion, etc.)
+- solve 2–3 problems from that topic
+- write a short solution note:
-- Recursion.
+  - approach
-- Time/space complexity analysis.
+  - time/space complexity
+  - common mistakes
+  - how you would explain it to a friend

+Goal by end of semester: **20–30 problems WITH notes**, not 50 random problems with no learning.

 #### Conceptual Study